Gabbersaurus/DoggoTranslator/README.md

 # [DoggoTranslate :dog:](https://gabbersaurus.github.io/DoggoTranslator/)

-> The English to Doggo translator
+> The universal doggo translator

 I made this a while ago for fun in Vue with ES6 JavaScript.
+Later, I made the translator standalone and this repository is for just the frontend.
 If you don't know what this is all about you should read [this](http://knowyourmeme.com/memes/doggo) page.
 The reason I didn't release it back then because it is still missing alot of translations and the code isn't that clean.
 If you have suggestions for translations, see the `How to contribute` section.

+The standalone translator can be found [here](https://github.com/Gabbersaurus/DoggoTranslatorCore/) and is available as a NPM package.

 ##Todo
 * Improve the frontend code and make actual components like they are meant to be made.
 * Add more translation possibilities and making the translating smarter.
-* Create a different repo (and maybe an NPM package) for just the DoggoTranslator class because it is not dependant of the Vue frontend.
 * Improve mobile page speed (maybe do something with the font?)

 ##How to contribute